 St. Petersburg, Russia is a tourist destination that is jam-packed with exciting things to do and some beautiful buildings to explore.
 You’ll not only have the time of your life, but you’ll end up with some beautiful pictures to share as well!

-One of the most popular places to visit on St. Petersburg shore excursions is Peterhof Palace and Park.
+One of the most popular places to visit on St. Petersburg Tours or Shore Excursions is Peterhof Palace and Park.
 Head away from the hustle and bustle of the main city and take a trip there!
 It’s about 50 minutes away from the cruise terminal, but I guaranteed you won’t be disappointed when you get there!
 I certainly wasn’t!

 Peterhof Palace History